MicrosoftDocs/win32/desktop-src/direct3ddxgi/dxgi-1-2-presentation-improvements.md

 ---
-Description: 'DXGI 1.2 supports a new flip-model swap chain, dirty rectangles, and scrolled areas.
-We explain the benefits of using the new flip-model swap chain and of optimizing presentation by specifying dirty rectangles and scrolled areas.' ms.assetid: '22236FBD-E881-49B5-8AE9-96FB526DFEF8'
+Description: DXGI 1.2 supports a new flip-model swap chain, dirty rectangles, and scrolled areas.
+We explain the benefits of using the new flip-model swap chain and of optimizing presentation by specifying dirty rectangles and scrolled areas. ms.assetid: 22236FBD-E881-49B5-8AE9-96FB526DFEF8
-title: 'Enhancing presentation with the flip model, dirty rectangles, and scrolled areas'
+title: Enhancing presentation with the flip model, dirty rectangles, and scrolled areas ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Enhancing presentation with the flip model, dirty rectangles, and scrolled areas